-At the core of our community engagement for peace and equality is our deep commitment to restorative justice.
+At the core of our community engagement for peace and justice is our deep commitment to restorative justice.
 On this page of our website, we explain what movement organizing, community education, and community healing for restorative justice means to us.

 Succinctly, restorative justice refers to healing practices that bring people within communities into conversation, amends, reconciliation, and agreement in the wake of mistakes and offenses to foster healthy, safe, ongoing accountability instead of punishing people vengefully to make them suffer.